These are tips regarding how to prevent getting sick while traveling.

 They are super portable, super moist, and get the job done.
 They are hypoallergenic, won’t dry your skin out like traditional hand sanitizer, and kill 99.99% of germs and bacteria.
 They have a ton of uses — in fact, I pack them in our kids’ lunch kits every day so that they clean their hands before eating.
 But in this scenario, I slide a few in my purse [and a few more in my backpack, and a ton more in my suitcase] so that they are on hand when needed.

-We never travel anywhere without my handy dandy medicine bag!
-Our family is rampant with allergies, sinus issues, asthma, and God knows what else so it is helpful to have everything we need close by.
+We never travel anywhere without my handy dandy travel medicine bag!
+Our family is rampant with allergies, sinus issues, asthma, and God knows what else, so it is helpful to have everything we need close by.
 Plus, have you ever tried to purchase a nasal decongestant for a kid in an Italian farmacia with no recognizable brands and everything written in Italian from a pharmacist that doesn’t speak much English and eventually just asks you to leave?
 Take my word for it, it’s an unpleasant experience.
 It is much easier to just take what you need with you.

 If you’re keen to make your own travel medicine bag, it’s pretty simple to do.
 Obviously, your list should be customized to fit your needs but here is what we always have in our travel medicine bag.

 - A daily multivitamin gummy